 2011.
 “Gender and the Hygiene Hypothesis.”
 Social Science & Medicine 72: 486-493.

 2010.
 "Drawing Battle Lines and Choosing Bedfellows: Rorty, Relativism, and Feminist Strategy."
 In Feminist Interpretations of Richard Rorty, ed.
 Marianne Janack.
 Penn State Press.

 For more information and a more complete listing of her research publications, see cv, linked above, or

 visit her homepage. (http://people.oregonstate.edu/~cloughs/)

 Dr. Clough regularly teaches a lower division course in epistemology (PHL 251) as well as formal logic (PHL 321), ancient Greek philosophy (PHL 301) and upper level seminars in the philosophy of science (PHL 470/570).
-In alternate years she offers seminars in Science Policy, Politics, and Peace as well as Feminist Science Studies (PHL 407), and Religion and Philosophy (PHL 436).
+In alternate years she offers seminars (PHL 407) in Science Policy, Politics, and Peace and occasionally Feminist Science Studies.
 The latest versions of these course outlines are available from the SHPR Main Office, and to registered students via Canvas.